-How one family managed to stay whole by growing apart.
+How one family dairy managed to stay whole by growing apart.

 By Richard Banks | Photos By Jamie Cole

 What’s a mom and dad to do when all four of their strapping boys want to join the family dairy?
 Send them away, let them stay, buy another farm?

 Paul and Rosemary Gingue did … well … all three.
 They made room for the two youngest as they reached adulthood, helped the two oldest buy another dairy, then helped merge both operations just two years later.
 It all went according to plan … the second one … or maybe it was the third.

 The point is, the Gingues put their heads together and made the necessary adjustments.
 As a result, they all work together these days on a dairy that’s weathered some tough times and seems stronger for it.

 “It wasn’t the way I expected it to happen,” says Paul Gingue, of how the transition to the next generation has begun.
 “Originally, we expected at least two of the boys to want to stay home and take over the farm, but they all came home, one at a time, all interested in agriculture and wanted to stay in it.